September 6th, 2022

 Learning about their company’s trajectory provides us with a myriad of lessons, ranging from resilience and strategy to collaboration and design.
-In a recent chat, KeepCup’s Co-Founder and Managing Director, Abigail, generously shared stories and lessons learned with the ACE Hub.
+We spoke with KeepCup’s Co-Founder and Managing Director, Abigail, who generously shared stories and lessons learned with the ACE Hub.

 We asked Abigail for her vision of the future.
 “I would like disposables to become a quaint antique, like a relic where people say, ‘What did you use this for again?
 Why were they even necessary?’… KeepCups are used for coffee on-the-go, but by and large, we hope people keep enjoying their coffee in the café again,” she says.

 Our story and our research show that this is how people want to behave.
 It is now time for industry to step in and support [this] with process and systems, and government to set policies that support reuse of products.

 As KeepCup pitched their initial idea to various stakeholder groups, they discovered it was not a solution for deeply environmentally aware customers because they already avoided single-use disposable cups.
 Their audience was made up of people who were mindful of the waste problem but would need to be engaged by other factors: acceptance, beautiful design and a great drinking experience.